 What is Constipation?

 Baby Constipation

-Many parents become concerned if their baby has not pooed for a couple of days.
+Many parents become concerned if their baby has not pooped for a couple of days.
 And it’s easy to become anxious, especially when usual bowel habits change.
 As basic as it seems, regular bowel motions are a sign that our babies are healthy and thriving.
-When they don’t poo as we expect them to, or their poos aren’t as regular as usual, this can start a cycle of parental concern.
+When they don’t poop as we expect them to, or their poos aren’t as regular as usual, this can start a cycle of parental concern.

+What is Constipation?